puolival/multipy/multipy/example/README.md

 from surfer import Brain
 ```

+The participant information file includes basic demographic variables (age, gender, handedness, education level, socioeconomic status), clinical variables, and brain volume estimates.
+The variable names are given on the first row of the CSV file.
+A more detailed description of the demographic variables is available in the OASIS-1 <a href="https://www.oasis-brains.org/files/oasis_cross-sectional_facts.pdf">fact sheet</a>.

 ```python
 """Read subject demographics from the CSV file.
 In this example we only need to know the CDR score and age of each participant."""